Is There a Texas State Law Noise Ordinance?

 Yes, you can file a lawsuit for damages.

 Here is a link to our page for you to download a petition for a Justice of the Peace smalls claims lawsuit petition.

 It will be best to make that the last resort.
 It it will look better in court by attempting to contact the offending party first and asking them to turn down the music.
 Mailing a certified letter with specifics can either help stop the noise nuisance or it will help in court that you tried to settle this case pre-lawsuit.
 But sometimes asking just does not work.

 In most cases, it is preferable to get a decibel meter and measure from the edge of your property next to where the noise is originating.

-Noise violations can be expensive.
+Noise violations can be expensive monetarily and emotionally.
 It is easier for the parties to come to an agreement before taking the situation to court.
 Courtesy between neighbors with regard to loud music is the best route.
 However, sometimes court is the only solution.

 Where there is no successful compromise the time arrives for law enforcement or the HOA to get involved and begin writing warnings and tickets.